Kanda09/Workshop-Godot/Initiation-Godot.md

 We need a floor where the player can walk.
 Try to create a simple platform.
 You can use 2 methods (or a mix):
-- Create own made platform
+- Create your own platform
 - Create a TileMap

 ![Platform Screen](img/godot-platform.png)